soppelmann/SuperFrog/README.md

 ### Todo

-- Add game of life project
+- Add game of life project.o
 - Have everything scale according to resolution parameter in header file.
+- Get rid of redundant localparams.